Ebola Virus Disease

-Ebola hemorrhagic fever is a severe infection.
-It can have a mortality rate of up to 90%.
+Ebola virus disease is a severe infection.
 The infection can occur in humans and animals.

 |Virus Attack on Cell|

 Travel to areas with known Ebola outbreaks increases your risk of Ebola virus disease.
 Almost all cases have occurred in sub-Saharan Africa.